cenkbilgen/translate_strings/README.md

 - **Google (Vertex AI):** Google's preferred platform now and does not use API keys; but with `gcloud` you can create a temporary one; see [this guide](https://cloud.google.com/vertex-ai/generative-ai/docs/start/quickstarts/quickstart-multimodal).
 - **OpenAI:** Obtain a key from their API portal.

-Provide your API key directly with `-k` or manage it using macOS Keychain by searching for `tools.xcode.translate_strings`.
+Saved API keys in the keychain can be managed using the macOS Keychain app and searching keys prefixed with `tools.xcode.translate_strings`.

 ---